SamsrithM/ExamManagementSystem/README.md

 #  Exam Management System - Folder Structure

 This document explains the organized folder structure of the Exam Management System.
+This project has been done in Html,Css,JS as the frontend , PHP(Personal Home Page) for backend and MySQL as database

 ## 📁 Project Structure